bioinfo-pf-curie/mpiSORT/docs/README.md

     * `lfs setstripe -c 12 -S 256m` (for input)
     * `lfs setstripe -c 12 -S 256m` (for output)

 Because of the development design the programm is optimized for HPC architecture.
-This programm runs better on low latency network and parallel file system.
+This program runs better on low latency network and parallel file system.

 ## Algorithm